 3.3.2 - Do you believe that the implementation and delivery of CPE was true to the policy recommendations and implementation guidance provided by the GNSO?
 If no, do you have suggested improvements to either the policy/implementation guidance or implementation?

-3.3.3 - CPE was the one instance in the New gTLD Program where there an element of a comparative evaluation and such, there are inherently winners and losers created.
+3.3.3 - CPE was the one instance in the New gTLD Program where there was an element of a comparative evaluation and as such, there were inherently winners and losers created.
 Do you believe there is a need for community priority, or a similar mechanism, in subsequent procedures?

 3.3.5 - Were the rights of communities (e.g., freedom of expression, freedom of association, freedom of religion, and principle of non-discrimination) infringed by the New gTLD Program?